-Lancaster County has a Citizen Participation Plan that prioritizes public involvement in the decision-making processes in the planning, award, and use of, HUD provided federal funding including HOME, CDBG, and ESG.
+Lancaster County has a Citizen Participation Plan that prioritizes public involvement in the decisionmaking processes in the planning, award, and use of, HUD provided federal funding including HOME, CDBG, and ESG.
 This plan relies on citizen-based review panels to make funding recommendations to the Lancaster County Board of Commissioners.
 For public improvement projects, the citizen-based process uses a steering committee of municipal officials and interested citizens to rank the projects for funding.
 For public service dollars devoted to homeless services, the Steering Committee of the Lancaster County Homelessness Coalition makes funding recommendations.
 The use of citizen panels is described at length in the County's Citizen Participation Plan.
 Because of the complexity of housing development finance, HOME funds are distributed based on recommendations made by a loan committee made up of a representative from the Economic Development Company, an individual with prior experience as an affordable housing developer, a representative from the County Planning Department, two Redevelopment Authority Board members, a member of City of Lancaster staff and Redevelopment Authority staff.

 As part of the Citizen Participation Plan all citizen residents of Lancaster County have the right to submit opinions and proposals regarding programming.
 The Annual Action Plan process uses a period of 30 days to allow for ample time for public comments, as well as a public meeting at which time staff will give a high level summary of the plan and allow for public feedback and questions.
-The public hearing is held immediately prior to the Redevelopment Authority's Board Meeting to encourage public attendance and engagement.
 Each of these mechanisms are advertised publicly in the county's general circulation newspaper.
 Paper copies of the plan are made available for review at the office of the Redevelopment Authority, County Planning Department, County Commissioners' office, as well as the Lancaster Library Branch.
 A digital copy of the plan is also published on the Redevelopment Authority's website for public download and review, and digital notice is published on the social media platforms for the Authority.
 Additionally, during the development of the 5 Year Consolidated Plan a digital survey was used to solicit feedback from the public regarding funding priorities and goals.
 This survey received over 300 responses and the Consolidated Plan is used to inform each of the Annual Action Plans developed in the five-year time period.